 - The application form, which among other things must be compiled without errors or omissions otherwise they’ll make you fill it out all again (losing your place in line);

-- Photocopy of your passaport, including the Hong Kong immigration slip (the so-called “VISA exemption”), a small rectangle of White paper that they give you at Passport control (when you arrive in Hong Kong), often without stapling a page.
+- Photocopy of your passport, including the Hong Kong immigration slip (the so-called “Visa exemption”), a small rectangle of White paper that they give you at Passport control (when you arrive in Hong Kong), often without stapling a page.
 Note that if you’re not paying attention and lose it, you’re screwed;

 - If you’re more than one applying for a visa, they don’t accept two copies of the same page; each passport must have a good A4 photocopy;